salesforcecli/plugin-metadata-hook-demo/README.md

 See the file src/hooks/predeploy/metadataReplace.ts to view the hook code.

+To use this demo: build and link the plugin and then push or pull custom object metadata files.
+Their description fields will be updated to maintain a different description between local and remote obejcts.

 ## Getting Started

 To use, install the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) and run the following commands.